caelanjmiller/Genomics-Lab-BIO5488/assignment3/README.txt

 -
 Question 10:
-I set my Max target sequences to 5000 and received ~280 putative hits with an e-value < 1 with the BLOSUM62 Scoring Matrix
+I set my Max target sequences to 500 and received ~417 putative hits with an e-value < 1 with the BLOSUM80 Scoring Matrix; I got more hits than with the BLOSUM62
+In theory, I should have gotten less hits, given that BLOSUM80 assumes more closely related alignments and thus would penalize for seqeuences that do not align (use of this matrix would assume prior knowledge/inference of evolutionary results [https://resources.qiagenbioinformatics.com/manuals/clcgenomicsworkbench/650/Use_scoring_matrices.html])

 -
 Question 11:
 Torulaspora globosa

--
-Question 12:
 902 - Max & Total Score
 60.30% Percent Identity

 -
+Question 12:
+698 & 806 - Max & Total Score
+74.10% Percent Identity
+-
 Question 13:
-I set my Max target sequences to 5000 and received ~375 putative hits with an e-value < 1 with the BLOSUM80 Scoring Matrix; I received more hits with this scoring matrix versus BLOSUM62 and this is due to the fact that BLOSUM62 is utilized for more distantly related alignments (i.e. more distantly related sequences), whereas BLOSUM80 is used for closely related alignments (i.e. more closely related sequences).

 -
 Question 14:
-{Explanation}

 -
 Question 15:
-I would expect the search time to be shorter as the
+I would expect the search time to be longer as the search becomes more sensitive (shorter sequence substring to be searched) but the actual search results that are returned are less specific (and potentially less biologically relevant)

 -
 Question 16:
-Not really; depends on query size and various scoring parameters
+This depends on query size and various scoring parameters but it is slow comparatively to potentially running the BLAST+ binaries (with the various databases downloaded) on a dedicated server

 -
 Suggestions: